JRC1995/Wide-Residual-Network/README.md

 I acheived an accuracy of about 90.15% which is quite low compared to the state of art performance an WRN is supposed to acheive
 But there are various factors that may contribute to the low accuracy:

-1) Due to various constraints I trained the model for relative few iterations (approximately 100 epochs only)
+1) Due to various circustantial issues, I could train the model for relative few iterations (approximately 100 epochs only)
 2) Performance might be better on wider and deeper WRNs
 3) I implemented very light augmentations. (only horizontal flips)
 4) For preprocessing I only used global contrast normalization without ZCA whitening.
 I didn't use meanstd either.
 Different preprocessing steps may produce noticeably different results.